aiforged/docs/docs/services/classification/index.md

 * Supporting compliance by ensuring documents are correctly categorized
 * Enhancing search, analytics, and reporting with accurate document tagging

-{% hint style="info" %}
+!!! info
     Need a custom classification workflow?
 Contact the AIForged team to discuss your unique requirements!
-{% endhint %}
  IgnoreCase Multiline IgnoreCase Multiline